balancer/scaffold-balancer-v3/README.md

 Next, consider further extending the functionality of the custom pool contract with a hooks contract.
 If your custom pool does not need a hooks contract, use the zero address during pool registration

-### 📖 Review the Docs
+### 1. Review the Docs 📖

 - [Extend an Existing Pool Type Using Hooks](https://docs-v3.balancer.fi/build-a-custom-amm/build-an-amm/extend-existing-pool-type-using-hooks.html)

-### 🔑 Recall the Key Requirements
+### 2. Recall the Key Requirements 🔑

 - A hooks contract must inherit from [BasePoolHooks.sol](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/BaseHooks.sol)
 - Must implement `getHookFlags` to define which hooks are supported
 - Must implement `onRegister` to determine if a pool is allowed to use the hook contract

-### 📝 Write a Hook Contract
+### 3. Write a Hook Contract 📝

 - To get started, edit the `VeBALFeeDiscountHook.sol` contract directly or make a copy

 ## 🚢 Deploy the Contracts

-The deploy scripts are all located in the [foundry/script/](https://github.com/balancer/scaffold-balancer-v3/tree/main/packages/foundry/script) directory.
-All deploy scripts should be run inside of `Deploy.s.sol` so that the `export` modifier can automate the transfer of deployed contract info to `nextjs/contracts/depoloyedContracts.ts`
+The deploy scripts are located in the [foundry/script/](https://github.com/balancer/scaffold-balancer-v3/tree/main/packages/foundry/script) directory.
+All deploy scripts should be run inside of `Deploy.s.sol` so that the `export` modifier can automate the transfer of deployed contract info to `nextjs/contracts/depoloyedContracts.ts`.

-### 👯 Follow the Pattern

 To add a new deploy script, import it into `Deploy.s.sol`, create a new instance of it, and run it

 ```
-function run() external virtual export {
         DeployYourContract deployYourContract = new DeployYourContract();
         deployYourContract.run();
-}
 ```

-### 🛠️ Examine the Example Deploy Scripts
+### 1. Examine the Example Deploy Scripts 🕵️

 #### `00_DeployMockTokens.s.sol`